This Series Has Been Generously Supported By

 About Our Annual Youth Dance and Safety Event

 In 2026, as Toronto celebrates the FIFA World Cup soccer games downtown, our series will make sure youth living in surrounding communities are not left out using the arts and street safety.
-By integrating crafts (soccer ball art designing), world dances (to represent those participating in FIFA), and street safety (situational awareness and self-defense skills), we will get 150 youth across 4 NIAs.
+By integrating arts (soccer ball art crafts), global dances (to represent those participating in FIFA), and street safety (situational awareness and self-defense skills), we will get 150 youth across 4 NIAs.
+This year’s curriculum will be split into a 2-part series, a Summer world cup series (June to August) and a Halloween kids (September to October).

 The goal of our series is to get more youth who live in NIAS and areas with high gun violence rates to move more and feel safe as they walk around their neighborhoods.
 To achieve this, sessions include fun dance energizers to help the youth warm up to each other and beginner street safety lessons.
 Our sessions are always beginner-friendly and adapted to meet the group’s needs.
 Since 2019, the series has impacted the everyday lives of over 500 youth between 6 to 18 years old.